dennisXZX/web-developer-notes/Angular.md

 #### Passing values from container to child component

 Use bracket `[]` property binding syntax to pass value from container to child component.
-In addition, we use `@Input` decorator to specify a class property in the child component.
+In addition, we use `@Input` decorator to annotate the class property in the child component.

 ```
 // pass a value to child component
 <pm-star [rating]='product.starRating'></pm-star>

 export class StarComponent implements OnChanges {
-  // specify the value
+  // dictate the value is passed from container using @Input()
   @Input() rating: number;
 }
 ```